1. Introduction and Missing Sections

 that selector is weighted more strongly in the cascade

-with the application of weak scoping proximity.
+with the application of scope proximity.

 main-component